-Hanger Steak Nomenclature
+How to Cook Hanger Steak

-Because the hanger steak comes from a supporting, rather than active muscle, it yields more tender meat than the skirt or flank.
+Because the hanger steak comes from a supporting rather than active muscle, it yields more tender meat than the skirt or flank.
 Do note, however, that the hanger steak can get tough when improperly prepared; the tenderness suffers when exposed to dry heat for a long time.
 This steak fares best at medium rare cooking; anything above medium can make it tough.

-Serving a Hanger Steak
+Recipes for Hanger Steak